ToucanToco/weaverbird/docs/_docs/tech/steps.md

    ],
    groupby: ['date'], // optional, if needing to segment the rollup computation by group
    labelCol: 'label', // optional, name of the output label column, 'label' by default
-   levelCol: 'label', // optional, name of the output level column, 'level' by default
+   levelCol: 'level', // optional, name of the output level column, 'level' by default
-   parentLabelCol: 'label', // optional, name of the output parent column, 'parent' by default }
+   parentLabelCol: 'parent', // optional, name of the output parent column, 'parent' by default }
 ```